mParticle/docs/src/pages/integrations/talon-one/feed/index.md

 To enforce that Talon.One will only send data for users known to mParticle, first set up a [Talon.One Rule](https://help.talon.one/hc/en-us/articles/360005130799-The-Rule-Builder) which checks that `mpid` exists.
 You must then apply this rule to your webhook and set `mpid` in the request body as shown below.

+If you want to send data in development mode, we recommend you adding the "environment":"development", before the events section.
+Through this approach, you should be able to see the data in mParticle's Live Stream page.

 ```
 {
     "events" :